TopxT750/Notes/README.md

 ## Acknowledgments

-- **Microsoft** for the inspiration from their PC Manager tool.
+- **Microsoft** for the inspiration from their Notepad tool.
 - **Guna UI Framework** for providing modern UI controls.
 - **Open Source Community** for the valuable libraries and tools used in this project.

 Thank you for using Notes!
-We hope it helps you keep your studies running smoothly.
+We hope it helps you manage your notes and text documents more effectively.